rajeshwarpatlolla/ionic-datepicker/README.md

     var ipObj1 = {
       callback: function (val) {  //Mandatory
         console.log('Return value from the datepicker popup is : ' + val, new Date(val));
+        // Note: when selectMode is 'week' or 'month', the returned object has "start" and "end" keys with the start and end times.
       },
       disabledDates: [            //Optional
         new Date(2016, 2, 16),